 Ever been in a situation where you’ve said no to friends because you didn’t feel good?
 I have.

+Here’s what I did to break the cycle.
+Make a conscious effort to socialize even if you don’t feel like it.
 That’s the only way to break the cycle of lonely -> sad -> alone -> lonely.

 So say that you get invited somewhere or have the opportunity to socialize.
 That opportunity reminds you of your loneliness, and that makes you sad.
 As a result, you want to just skip the invite.
 Here’s where you want to consciously step in and say “Wait a minute” Let’s break this cycle.

 Being sad is not a reason to avoid socializing!